DavidRandallPeters/3DModeling/3D_004_SubstanceToUnreal.md

 - Double-check **Output directory** to make sure your destination folder is sensible
 - **8-bit .png** is fine
 - Set size to something sensible - **2048** is probably fine
 > If either your model is physically very large in your scene or you've included a LOT of model components, you may want to increase this to 4k .. but that's unlikely.. and expensive..
-Remember that we're not just exporting a base materai but three other maps also.
-It all adds up.
+Remember that we're not just exporting a base material but three other maps also - it all adds up.
 So maybe just see how you go with 2k and redo the export if you need to.
 > *Padding* is the same as 'bleed' (in printing terms).
 It spreads the colour information outside of your UV regions/shells to mitigate against seam-lines.
 - Check that **Padding** is set to **Dilation infinite**
 - Hit **Export**